 Hemp is another good option, although it’s not used nearly as often.

-Conventional cotton is also a pretty good choice.
+If you need something more affordable, conventional cotton is also a pretty good choice.
 Yes, it’s often grown and harvested using toxic synthetic pesticides, which is not ideal.
-But it’s still a natural, plastic-free fiber, and it tends to be more affordable than organic.
+But it’s still a natural, plastic-free fiber that could be biodegradable at the end of its life.

-Whenever you see some sort of “performance” feature on a textile, such as “stain-resistant” or “wrinkle-resistant,” your red flag should go up.
+Whenever you see some sort of “performance” feature on a textile, such as “stain-resistant” or “wrinkle-resistant,” a red flag should go up.

-Many times, these types of features indicate that a fabric has been treated with some kind of chemical.
-For example, toxic PFAS are used to make fabrics stain- and water-repellent.
+These features often indicate that a fabric has been treated with something.
+And many times, that something is a toxic chemical.
+For example, PFAS are used to make fabrics stain- and water-repellent.
 Carcinogenic formaldehyde is used to make things wrinkle-resistant.
+You get the idea.

-There are currently no laws on the books that require companies to disclose whether or not these chemicals are being added to their products, and which ones.
-So, unfortunately, there is virtually no way of knowing for sure whether or not they’re being used (unless they explicitly say so voluntarily).
-That’s why consumers are forced to look for “hints” like these performance claims.
+There are currently no laws on the books that require companies to disclose whether or not these chemicals are being added to their textile products, and which ones.
+So, unfortunately, there is virtually no way of knowing for sure whether or not they’re being used (unless they explicitly say so, voluntarily).
+That’s why consumers are forced to look for “hints” such as these performance claims.

-Although it’s certainly not guaranteed that an organic table runner or tablecloth is free from toxic chemicals (PFAS, for example, can be added to any number of materials, including organic cotton!), it’s certainly more likely that your table linens are going to be safe and non-toxic if you buy them from a brand that prioritizes things like organic materials and eco-conscious manufacturing processes.
+Although it’s certainly not guaranteed that an organic table runner or tablecloth is free from these toxic chemical treatments, it’s certainly more likely that your table linens are going to be safe and non-toxic if you buy them from a brand that prioritizes things like organic materials and eco-conscious manufacturing processes.

 You might be thinking: “But Abbie!
 I need my table linens to be wipeable, water-resistant, and stain-repellent!
 I have kids!
 We are messy!”

-First, let me point out that most of the table linens I’ve recommended below are machine-washable.
-(Most brands are meant to wash and dry on gentle.)
+First, let me point out that most of the table linens I’ve recommended above are machine-washable.
+(Most are meant to be washed and dried on gentle.)

 But if you definitely want a non-toxic wipeable tablecloth, there are safer options out there that are PVC-free and PFAS-free.

-A couple of brands that carry non-toxic wipeable tablecloths (and other linens) using TPU/PU include Splash Fabric and PlaceMatFab.
-(Scroll down for more info about these brands.)
+A couple of brands that carry non-toxic wipeable tablecloths (and other linens) using TPU/PU include Splash Fabric (mentioned above) and PlaceMatFab.

 Another little tip I have for you when it comes to stains is to choose a patterned design instead of a solid color.
 That way, any food spills that do happen will be more easily hidden inside the shapes and colors.
 If you take this approach, you won’t have to worry so much about getting a tablecloth that has a stain-resistant treatment added to it.